breebreezy23/about-me/README.md

   <li>Next to coding, cars are my second passion!
 My dream car is a Nissan GTR or a Honda Civic Type R</li>
   <li>In my (limited) free time, I love to play video games.
 My favorites at the moment are Icarus, Destiny 2, and Starfield</li>
   <li>I have over 150 houseplants scattered throughout my house</li>
+  <li>I'm currently in school earning my Bachelor's of Science in Cybersecurity</li>
 </ul>